Brussels is the capital of Belgium and Europe and is home to one of the most unique buildings in the world called the Atomium.

 An interesting one of the facts about the Atomium is that the original design didn’t call for additional support.
 During wind tests, however, they discovered the building would collapse when there were winds of just 80 kilometers per hour (50mph).

-Therefore, additional support needed to be placed in order to prevent a catastrophe.
+Therefore, additional support needed to be placed to prevent a catastrophe.

 4. Spheres of the Atomium